Rolf Sanchez

-Rolf Wienk (Ede, 3 July 1991), known by his stage name as Rolf Sanchez, is a Dominican-Dutch singer, born from a Dominican mother and a Dutch father.
+Roelof Johannes Wienk (born 3 July 1991), known professionally as Rolf Sanchez, is a Dutch singer from Ede, Gelderland.

+Born to a Dominican mother and a Dutch father, Sanchez performed in the fourth season of the Dutch X Factor in 2011.
+He had three number-one singles on the Billboard Tropical Airplay chart as well as one number-one single in the Netherlands, "Más más más".

 Career

+Roelof Wienk was born to a Dominican mother and a Dutch father in Ede, along with a younger brother.
+He went by "Rolf" as a child because he thought it was a nicer-sounding name.
+He learned to speak Spanish from his mother at a young age.

-In 2011 Sanchez took part in the fourth season of the Dutch version of television show X Factor, where he took third place.
+In 2011, Rolf Wienk took part in the fourth season of the Dutch version of the television show X Factor, where he took third place.
 Despite not finishing first, he still received a record deal.
-In the same year his debut single Ave Maria, a Spanish-language cover by David Bisbal, was released.
+In the same year, his debut single "Ave Maria", a Spanish-language cover by David Bisbal, was released.

 In 2013, the singer went to the Dominican Republic to focus on Spanish-language songs.
+He started to go by "Rolf Sanchez" because it was difficult for Spanish speakers to pronounce his Dutch last name Wienk.

-He has achieved three number one songs on the Billboard Tropical Airplay chart with "Por Si No Te Vuelvo a Ver", "Que Se Siente", and "Vas a Entender".
+He has achieved three number one songs on the Billboard Tropical Airplay chart with "Por si no te vuelvo a ver", "Que se siente", and "Vas a entender".
 He was nominated for "Best New Artist" at the 2015 Premios Juventud Awards and New Artist of the Year at the 2016 Lo Nuestro Awards.
+From 2015 to 2018, Sanchez lived in Miami, but he said he did not enjoy his time living there.

-Sanchez appeared in 2019 in the Dutch singing program Beste Zangers.
-Here he sang the song Pa Olvidarte together with Emma Heesters.
+In 2019, Sanchez appeared in the Dutch singing program Beste Zangers.
+In the show, he sang "Pa' olvidarte" together with Emma Heesters.
 The song was well received and reached second place in both the Dutch Top 40 and in the Single Top 100.
-He was also seen that same year as an actor, playing the role of 'Carlos' in the film Verliefd op Cuba.
+He was also seen that same year as an actor, playing the role of Carlos in the film Verliefd op Cuba.

 In August 2020 he reached the number one spot in the Dutch Top 40 with the single "Más más más".